-A perfect party food, little bites of savory sausage wrapped in pastry!
+A perfect party food: little bites of savory sausage wrapped in golden pastry!

 When I put this quick and easy app together I had in mind the sausage rolls that are popular in England.
 Though I have not had the pleasure of of trying an authentic British sausage roll - a savory filling of ground sausage and seasonings wrapped in pastry, they certainly sound incredible.
 And I know that Chef Gordon Ramsay is a big fan!